-Per PM 23-03, customers will receive a title and have registration immediately suspended.
-A customer is unable to title and register the vehicle in the customer's name until the customer has provided the DOT with satisfactory proof of SR-22 coverage.
+Customers will receive a title and have registration immediately suspended.
+A customer is unable to register the vehicle in the customer's name until the customer has provided the DOT with satisfactory proof of SR-22 coverage.
 Satisfactory proof of SR-22 coverage is the SR-22 form.

-Any customer who has a delay in submitting a title and registration application due to an SR-22 issue may be subject to title and registration penalties if the ultimate application is not submitted within 30 days of acquiring the vehicle.
+Any customer who has a delay in submitting a title application due to an SR-22 issue may be subject to title and registration penalties if the ultimate application is not submitted within 30 days of acquiring the vehicle.
 The county treasurer's office will determine the receipt date of the application and apply penalties if required.